The Scariest Scenario: To Be Counted Among the MANY (Re-visited 2019)

 - I have wandered like a lost sheep; seek out your servant, for I do not forget your commands.
 (Psa 119:176 NAB-A)

-If many of these proclamations express your desire, call out to Jesus Christ in prayer right now.
-Ask to be delivered from the coming judgment (at the end of time or the end of one’s life).
-Ask for the gift of eternal life.
-This can be a daily prayer, even after one is sure of his/her eternal destiny.
+If these thoughts from Psalm 119 prompt you, call out to Jesus Christ in prayer right now for today is the day of salvation.
+Ask for the gift of eternal life and deliverance from the coming judgment (at the end of time or the end of one’s life) and/or that you can be sure that you have been.
+This can be a daily prayer, even as one grows more sure of his/her eternal destiny.
 Read the Bible daily also.
 Each of us needs to be delivered not only from the penalty and eternal punishment of sin (falling short of compliance with the Ten Commandments), but its power, “lead us not into temptation, but deliver us from evil.”

-When one knows Jesus Christ, there is no need to be scared about one’s eternal destiny.
+When one knows Jesus Christ, or should I say known by Him, there is no need to be scared about one’s eternal destiny.